MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 Other utilities that attempt to block memory access, can also be problematic, for example, the Microsoft Enhanced Mitigation Experience Toolkit.
 For more information about EMET, see [The Enhanced Mitigation Experience Toolkit](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit).

 Another example of an environment that conflicts with TTD, would be the electron application framework.
-In this case the trace may record, but a deadlock of WinDbg or the process being recorded is also possible.
+In this case the trace may record, but a deadlock or crash of the process being recorded is also possible.

 ### User mode only